IamLoren/weather-forecast/README.md

 Store the data (trips) after reloading page is implemented.

- ###React + Redux Toolkit
+React + Redux Toolkit

- ###http-requests to public API https://weather.visualcrossing.com/###VisualCrossingWebServices/rest/services/timeline are implemented with axios
+http-requests to public API https://weather.visualcrossing.com/###VisualCrossingWebServices/rest/services/timeline are implemented with axios

- ###all utility functions are collected in the utils.js file
+all utility functions are collected in the utils.js file

- ###For the form in the modal window the "formik", "data-picker" libraries were used.
+ For the form in the modal window the "formik", "data-picker" libraries were used.
 Yup library was used for form validation.

- ###Responsive layout was implemented.
+Responsive layout was implemented.

- ###user-message with 'react-toastify'-library
+user-message with 'react-toastify'-library.

- ##@icons were collected in sprite
+icons were collected in sprite